HK court orders hedge fund Tiger Asia to pay investors HK$45 mln

-HONG KONG (Reuters) - A Hong Kong court has ordered hedge fund Tiger Asia Management LLC, founder Bill Sung Kook Hwang and head trader Raymond Park to pay HK$45 million to around 1,800 investors affected by insider trading involving two stocks.
+HONG KONG, Dec 20 (Reuters) - A Hong Kong court has ordered hedge fund Tiger Asia Management LLC, founder Bill Sung Kook Hwang and head trader Raymond Park to pay HK$45 million ($5.80 million) to around 1,800 investors affected by insider trading involving two stocks.

 “The restoration amount represents the difference between the actual price of BOC and CCB shares sold by Tiger Asia and the value of those shares taking into account the inside information known to Tiger Asia,” the SFC said in a statement on Friday.